Tufin/oasdiff/README.md

 ## Path Parameter Renaming
 Sometimes developers decide to change names of path parameters, for example, in order to follow a certain naming convention.
-oasdiff supports path parameter renaming by default.
+Oasdiff supports path parameter renaming by default.
 [Learn more](MATCHING-ENDPOINTS.md) about how oasdiff supports path parameter renaming.

 ## Excluding Specific Kinds of Changes